Reclaim Your Well-Being & Purpose: The Transformative Power of a Sabbatical

 We often wait until we’re completely burned out before we consider stepping away—but science (and my own body) made it clear: stress doesn’t just pass through us.
 It stays, it builds, and eventually, it demands to be acknowledged.

 During my time away, I experienced firsthand how small, intentional habits made a difference.
-Headspace helped me incorporate mindfulness and breathwork, while The Five Minute Journal became a grounding practice to track my thoughts and perspective shifts.
+Apps helped me incorporate mindfulness and breathwork, while a journal became a grounding practice to track my thoughts and perspective shifts.

 A sabbatical isn’t about abandoning responsibilities—it’s about reclaiming your well-being, energy, and clarity so you can move forward with intention.